ngmaihuong/vietlit/index.md

 ---
 # VietLit

 VietLit is an online literature platform whose goal is to honor original works by Vietnamese authors and nurture a passionate and supportive community for online Vietnamese literature.
-Our values include quality, creativity, familiarity, culture and orientation.
+Our values include *quality*, *creativity*, *familiarity*, *culture* and *orientation*.